1. There’s art in unusual places

 Head east for a weekend of wine and seafood.
 The Great Eastern Wine Weekend effortlessly combines the two as you meet winemakers and sample wine accompanied with oysters at Freycinet Lodge.
 Get a little closer to the oyster lease by wading out knee-deep into an estuary where the oyster farmer will hand you a glass of bubbles and shuck oysters from the same waters you are standing in.
 Turn up to Twamley Farm for wine and slow cooking over fire and there’s wine tastings on a cruise to Wineglass Bay and a long table brunch that shouldn’t be missed.
 7-9 September.

 Meet winemakers and wine experts at decadent garden parties and food-matching masterclasses at Effervescence.
 Likened to the region Champagne, in France the Tamar Valley just outside of Launceston brings together 15 of Tassie’s top sparkling producers for a weekend of sparkling wine.
-Snap up your spot, 16-18 November.
+Snap up your spot, mid November each year.

 3. It’s the season of colour